4

 • Name Your Personal Gods: Writing with Contemporary South Asian English Poetry

 (Independently offered, eight 2-hour sessions, Feb 20-April 9 (Tuesday evenings), 5:00-7:00 PM PT): South Asian poetry written in English is unfamiliar to most North American readers, yet it contains a veritable universe of enthralling writers.
 Far-reaching in their diversity, writers living in the Subcontinent are exploring legacies of colonialism and diaspora, ecology and violence, humanity and relationships, mythology and paradox, North and South, and much more.
 These poets are witnessing contemporary struggles with courage and conviction in a geopolitical context where South Asia is transforming into hitherto unseen forms.
 We’ll make ample space to discuss and be inspired by all this in this 8-week class, zooming into the micro of a poem about a single green bee-eater, zooming out to the macro of nuclear conflict, finding echoes in the work of disparate writers, and ultimately creating our own new work alongside these unflinching contemporary voices.
 Class tuition will be $320.
-This class will run only if it reaches critical mass—if interested, please email me directly using the contact link below.
+This independently-offered class is confirmed to run—if interested, please email me directly using the contact link below.

 • A Ghosting of Racoon Dogs: Writing with Spirit Beings